Using the DSM-5 in the Era of the ICD-10 Workshop

 About the Workshop:

-Seismic shifts in the diagnostic landscape have been triggered both by the introduction of the DSM-5 and by its articulation with the ICD-10, all in anticipation of the global adoption of the ICD-11 in 2018.
-This workshop provides a context for understanding the ICD-10 in relation to the DSM-5 as a way of anticipating further forthcoming changes.
-It is designed for professionals who have a working knowledge of the DSM-5 and are interested in understanding the way it which it articulates with the ICD-10 in support of more effective and efficient diagnostic practice.
+Seismic shifts in the diagnostic landscape have been triggered both by the introduction of the DSM-5 and by its required articulation with the ICD-10.
+Most clinicians are using one of these diagnostic systems or the other without knowing that they are designed to be used together, in tandem with one another.
+This workshop is designed to enhance diagnostic options and effectiveness by detailing the ways in which the ICD-10 can be used with the DSM-5.
+It is designed for professionals who have a working knowledge of the DSM-5 and are interested in understanding the way in which it articulates with the ICD-10 in support of more effective and efficient diagnostic practice.
 Features of the DSM and the ICD are compared and contrasted, and a “crosswalk” between the two systems is detailed in relation to a range of disorders that commonly present in community and independent practice contexts.
+By better understanding the ICD-10, clinicians can learn how to draw from the strengths of both manuals in support of more effective and efficient clinical diagnosis.

 - Describe at least three differences between the DSM and the ICD